What Is A Mass Tort?

 Mass Torts Involve A Large Number of Plaintiffs

 Mass torts have (you guessed it) mass, meaning they have many parties involved.
-In mass torts, there can be dozens, hundreds, or even thousands of plaintiffs.
-Plaintiffs involved in mass torts often file lawsuits against a product or device manufacturer, and the facts surrounding their cases must be substantially similar to each other.
+There can be dozens, hundreds, or even thousands of plaintiffs.
+Plaintiffs involved often file lawsuits against a product or device manufacturer, and the facts surrounding their cases must be substantially similar to each other.
 Generally, plaintiffs also suffer similar injuries or damages.

-In order for lawsuits to be combined into a mass tort, a mass tort lawyer must appear and argue for consolidation before the Judicial Panel on Multidistrict Litigation (JPML).
-In determining whether or not a mass tort will be allowed, the panel judges will consider the number of plaintiffs or injured parties involved, the locations of the plaintiffs in relation to each other, whether the injuries the plaintiffs suffered are similar, and if the plaintiffs’ claims all involve a single product or cause.
+In order for lawsuits to be combined into a mass tort, an experienced torts lawyer must appear and argue for consolidation before the Judicial Panel on Multidistrict Litigation (JPML).
+In determining whether or not the case will be allowed, the panel judges will consider the number of plaintiffs or injured parties involved, the locations of the plaintiffs in relation to each other, whether the injuries the plaintiffs suffered are similar, and if the plaintiffs’ claims all involve a single product or cause.

 Mass Torts Are Extremely Beneficial